CMSgov/dpc-static-site/_pages/support.md

   </div>
   <div class="tablet:grid-col-8 tablet:order-1 padding-top-2">
     <h2>We're here to help</h2>
     <p>The Data at the Point of Care (DPC) team is here for feedback, troubleshooting, and general questions.
-If you can’t find answers in our documentation or API data page, start with our <a href="https://groups.google.com/g/dpc-api" target="_blank" target="_blank" rel="noopener noreferrer">Google Group</a>.
+If you can’t find answers in our documentation or API data page, start with our <a href="https://groups.google.com/g/dpc-api" target="_blank" rel="noopener noreferrer">Google Group</a>.
 You can also email <a href="mailto:dpcinfo@cms.hhs.gov">dpcinfo@cms.hhs.gov</a>.
 We check this mailbox frequently and respond as soon as we can.
     </p>
   </div>
 </div>